OpenDataCincy/Open-Data-Catalog/README.md

         application = django.core.handlers.wsgi.WSGIHandler()

-# NGINX
+# Nginx

-DJango can run behind NGINX by simply forwarding the requests from the web to the local gunicorn_django wsgi server
+DJango can run behind Nginx by simply forwarding the requests from the web to the local gunicorn_django wsgi server

         server {